Guest Seminar by Michael Westphal: New Englishes - New Methods

 September 14, 2017

-We are happy to announce that on 2 October Dr. Michael Westphal, from the University of Münster, will give a seminar entitled New Englishes - New Methods, divided into two parts.
-Part 1 deals with Tag questions across Englishes with a focus on text type variation, and part 2 concentrates on language attitude research with special reference to mixed methods.
-The seminar will take place in Salón de Graos, Facultade de Filoloxía e Tradución, from 11:00 to 13:00.
+On 2 October Dr. Michael Westphal, from the University of Münster, gave a seminar entitled New Englishes - New Methods, divided into two parts.
+Part 1 dealt with Tag questions across Englishes with a focus on text type variation, and part 2 concentrated on language attitude research with special reference to mixed methods.
+Thank you to all the professors, researcher and students who attended the seminar and thank you Michael for an excellent seminar!
 Here follows an extended abstract of the seminar.

 Part1: Tag questions across Englishes: Focus on text type variation